sjml/SimulatorGenerator/README.md

 ### Instructions for Windows:

+(This doesn't seem to work right now -- Windows is more picky about command line stuff fed to ImageMagick.
+This is how the general gist *should* go, though.)

 1. [Install ImageMagick](http://www.imagemagick.org/script/binary-releases.php#windows).
 2. [Install Python](http://docs.python-guide.org/en/latest/starting/install/win/).
 Make sure you're installing version 2.7 of Python, NOT version 3.
 Follow that page's instructions for installing pip as well.
 3. Download the zip of [this repository](https://github.com/sjml/SimulatorGenerator).
 Unzip it.